mendsergon/Kill-The-Food-Pyramid/README.md

 ---

-**KILL THE FOOD PYRAMID** is early in development — follow along, report bugs, or suggest your most ridiculous weapon ideas.
+**KILL THE FOOD PYRAMID v0.0.0** is early in development — follow along, report bugs, or suggest your most ridiculous weapon ideas.
 The sillier, the better.